tcudok/json-schema-to-type/README.md

 };
 ```

-## Status
+## Development status

-Alpha, the support for many JSON Schema features is still missing:
+The support for many JSON Schema features is still missing.
+Things to implement:

 - [ ] `array` type
 - [ ] `enum` property